Phala-Network/phala-wiki-next/content/en-us/general/phala-network/governance.md

 While a token is locked, you can still use it for voting and staking; you are only prohibited from transferring these tokens to another account.

-Votes are still "counted" at the same time (at the end of the voting period), no matter for how long the tokens are locked.
+Votes are still "counted" at the same time (at the end of the voting period), no matter how long the tokens are locked.

 #### Adaptive Quorum Biasing